daz4126/Nanny-State/README.md

 * **PREDICTABLE** - All the data in stored in one place and updated in the same way, making your code more organized, predictable and easier to test.
 * **EASY TO LEARN** - There are only a few basic concepts to learn, hardly any boilerplate code and everything is written in plain old Javascript - there's no new syntax to learn!

-Whether you are building a small interactive web page or large complex app, Nanny State is a simple and fun alternative to React and Vue!
+Whether you are building a small interactive web page or large complex app, NANNY STATE is a simple and fun alternative to React and Vue!
 It's quick to get started - just follow the examples below and you'll see some impressive results in just a few lines of code.

-Nanny State was inspired by [Redux](https://redux.js.org) and [Hyperapp](https://hyperapp.dev) and uses the [lit-html](https://lit-html.polymer-project.org) library for rendering.
+NANNY STATE was inspired by [Redux](https://redux.js.org) and [Hyperapp](https://hyperapp.dev) and uses the [lit-html](https://lit-html.polymer-project.org) library for rendering.
 It is open source software, please feel free to help out or contribute.

-# What Is Nanny State?
+# What Is NANNY STATE?

-An app built with Nanny State is made up of the following:
+An app built with NANNY STATE is made up of the following:

 * **state** - usually an object that contains all the data about the app
 * **view** -  a function that returns a string of HTML based on the current state
 * **transformer functions** - functions that transform the value of the state

-The state is the single source of truth in the application and can only be updated using the update function provided by Nanny State.
+The state is the single source of truth in the application and can only be updated using the update function provided by NANNY STATE.
 This makes any changes predictable and deterministic

 ## Data Flow

-Nanny state uses a one-way data flow model:
+NANNY STATE uses a one-way data flow model:

 ![Nanny State](https://user-images.githubusercontent.com/16646/125978059-95ed42bb-5676-484a-8391-fa73d20280a0.png)